 Requesting items on loan: applications procedure

-Information to be included with the application
+Information to be included

 If no facility report is available, or certain points of information are missing, the following should be included: